prometheus-operator/prometheus-operator/Documentation/user-guides/exposing-prometheus-and-alertmanager.md

 After creating a `Service` with the above manifest, the web UI of Prometheus will be accessible by browsing to any of the worker nodes using `http://<node-ip>:30900/`.

 Exposing the Alertmanager works in the same fashion, the only difference being, that the selector is `alertmanager: <alertmanager-name>`.
-So the `Alertmanager` manifest would look like this:

 ```yaml
 apiVersion: "monitoring.coreos.com/v1alpha1"